How to Watch the Xbox, Bethesda Games Showcase on Sunday

-In an attempt to fill the void left behind by E3's shambling zombie corpse we have the upcoming Xbox & Bethesda Games Showcase.

-In lieu of E3, Microsoft is doing a presentation -- at much the same time, around the same date.
-This event, we suspect, will be something of an E3 conference in disguise.
-We'll see footage of upcoming major titles from Microsoft and Bethesda, alongside some major announcements for upcoming video games.
+The Xbox Bethesda Showcase event starts today and will be something of an E3 conference in disguise.
+We'll see footage of upcoming major titles from Microsoft and Bethesda, such as Starfield and maybe future Forza, Fable and Perfect Dark games.
+We might even see a first glimpse of Obsidian's already announced RPG Avowed, alongside some major announcements for other upcoming video games.

 Here's everything we know so far.